Clyde M. Narramore: Early life

-Born in Palo Verde, Arizona, Clyde Narramore is the youngest son of Homesteaders Edward and Emma Narramore.
+Born in Palo Verde, Arizona, Clyde Narramore was the youngest son of homesteaders Edward and Emma Narramore.
 He was born and raised on a rural ranch with his sister and five brothers.
-At the age of two he lost his father to the 1918 flu pandemic.
+At the age of two, he lost his father to the 1918 flu pandemic.

-Clyde was educated in a one-room school house and attended the Palo Verde Baptist Church.
+Narramore was educated in a one-room school house and attended the Palo Verde Baptist Church.
 In his teens he showed an interest in music, athletics and public speaking.
 After the Great Depression, he attended Arizona State University and the University of Southern California where he studied psychology, education, business and music.
-During World War II, Narramore served as a U.S. Naval Officer at an anti-aircraft base in Long Island, New York and at a U.S. Naval Operations Base near Reykjavik, Iceland.
+During World War II, Narramore served as a U.S. Naval Officer at an anti-aircraft base in Long Island, New York and at a U.S. Naval Operations Base near Reykjavík, Iceland.
 During his time in New York, he met his wife, Ruth Elliott, and they wed in 1946.

 Career and ministry

-Clyde Narramore earned his Doctorate in Education from Columbia University.
-He became a licensed Psychologist in California, and served thirteen years on staff at the Los Angeles County Superintendent of Schools, where he co-authored two books used throughout the county's school system.
+Narramore earned his Doctorate in Education from Columbia University.
+He became a licensed psychologist in California, and served thirteen years on staff at the Los Angeles County Superintendent of Schools, where he co-authored two books used throughout the county's school system.

-In 1953, Dr. Narramore, along with Benjamin Weiss, the Principal of the Los Angeles Metropolitan High School, co-founded the National Educators Fellowship now known as the Christian Educators Association International.
+In 1953, Narramore, along with Benjamin Weiss, the Principal of the Los Angeles Metropolitan High School, co-founded the National Educators Fellowship, now known as the Christian Educators Association International.
 The purpose of the organization was to encourage, equip and empower Christians serving in public education.

-In 1958, Dr. Narramore founded the Narramore Christian Foundation, the first international Christian counseling and training ministry.
+In 1958, Narramore founded the Narramore Christian Foundation, the first international Christian counseling and training ministry.
 More than five thousand ministers and missionaries, business people, parents, educators, and the sons and daughters of missionaries, have participated in one, two and three-week seminars at the Narramore Christian Foundation's southern California campus.

-In 1970, Dr. Narramore was the founding president of the Rosemead School of Psychology, where nearly one thousand graduate students have since received doctoral degrees.
-His nephew, Dr. Bruce Narramore, was a co-founder and first Academic Dean.
-The graduate school publishes the scholarly Journal of Psychology and Theology.
+In 1970, Narramore was the founding president of the Rosemead School of Psychology, now part of Biola University, where nearly one thousand graduate students have since received doctoral degrees.
+His nephew, Bruce Narramore, was a co-founder and first academic dean.
+The graduate school publishes the scholarly Journal of Psychology & Theology.